 This paper towel craft idea is perfect for Earth Day and is also a fun process art activity kids will love.

 It’s basically just a green and blue version of our scrunch-dyed paper towel art.
 We’ve used liquid water colours for dipping.
 You could switch this for food colouring drops in water if you don’t have any liquid water colours at home but beware that food colouring stains skin terribly and is also really hard to get out of clothing and off furniture.

-This earth day art activity is great for all ages, preschoolers and kindergarteners included and as you can see in the video my 10 year old also loved it.
+This earth day art activity is perfect for preschoolers and kindergarteners and as you can see in the video my 10 year old also loved it.

 Here’s how to make it…

 How to make a sun catcher earth craft